 In 1989 Florence Berryman, former art critic of The Washington Star, endowed an annual award in memory of her late father and brother, both Pulitzer Prize-winning cartoonists.
 The Berryman Award is open to editorial cartoonists of newspapers and magazines in the U.S. for work that exhibits power to influence public opinion, plus good drawing and striking effect.
 The winner will receive a $2,500 prize and an engraved crystal vase at the National Press Foundation's Annual Awards Dinner in Washington, D.C.
 To see the cartoons by our award recipients, go to the NPF cartoon gallery.

 Entries will only be accepted through our online application form.
-The deadline to submit 2013 applications was Tuesday, October 15, 2013.
-Winners will be announced shortly.
+The deadline to submit 2014 applications is 5pm EDT, Wednesday, October 15, 2014.
+CLICK HERE to submit an application

 The Buffalo News2013

 The Houston Chronicle2011